tylerhv/Cleaning-Movie-Dataset/README.md

 My first goal was to remove all of the TV shows from the data set.
 Then, change the VOTES and Gross column into floats and integers, since they were originally objects.

-I wanted to see if there was a correlation between the number of votes a movie gets, and the amount of money a movie makes (Gross value)
+I wanted to see if there was a correlation between the number of votes a movie gets, and the amount of money a movie makes (Gross value).
 I ran a linear regression, and created a distribution graph to see how well the model worked.
 Then, we used a R^2 test to see how well the model worked.
 The number came out to be .41, or 41%.
 This means about 41% of the data points can be explained by this model.
 There is a weak correlation here.